meghdadFar/snlp/README.md

 ## **Extraction of Multiword Expressions**

-Identifying fixed expressions has application in a wide range of NLP taska ranging from sentiment analysis to topic models and keyphrase extraction.
+Identifying fixed expressions has application in a wide range of NLP tasks ranging from sentiment analysis to topic models and key-phrase extraction.
 Fixed expressions are those multiword units whose components cannot be replaced with their near synonyms.
 E.g. *swimming pool* that cannot be replaced with *swim pool* or *swimmers pool*.

 You can use `snlp` to identify different types of MWEs in your text leveraging statistical measures such as *PMI* and *NPMI*.
 To do so, first create an instance of `MWE` class: